Crystal-Nest/mod-fancy-assets/README.md

 It'd be much appreciated if you were to credit this repository for the assets you use.
 This project is published under the [Unlicense](https://unlicense.org/).

-The only exceptions are [crystal-spider.png](./crystal-spider.png) and [Crystal Modpack banner.png](./crystal-modpack/banner.png) that are explicitly exempted from what stated above and **cannot** be reused by anyone in anyway.
+The only exceptions are [crystal-spider.png](./crystal-spider.png), [Crystal Modpack banner.png](./crystal-modpack/banner.png), and everything under [sbekucraft](./sbekucraft/) which are instead explicitly exempted from what stated above and **cannot** be reused by anyone in anyway.

 ## **Support me**
 [![Twitch](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/twitch/twitch64.png "Twitch")](https://www.twitch.tv/crystal_spider_)